 How do I apply and when will I know if I have been accepted?

 You can ask us to post or email you an application form, or see the previous page ‘Volunteer in Belarus‘ to download from the website.
-The deadline for receiving applications is Friday 15th March 2013.
-We will let all volunteers know if they have been successful or not by the end of March (subject to clearance by the Criminal Records Bureau).
-If you apply after this there may still be spaces for people with relevant experience.
-We plan to take an earlier group in May/June and two groups of 8 volunteers in July/August 2013.
-Please see provisional dates on Application Form.
-Training weekend will be in May, date to be confirmed.
+The deadline for receiving applications is Monday 17th March 2014.
+We will let all volunteers know if they have been successful or not by the end of March (subject to clearance by the Disclosure & Barring Service) If you apply after this there may still be spaces for people with relevant experience.

 Many of the volunteers who have taken part in recent years say it was one of the best experiences of their lives.
 And several have changed career direction as a result.
 It is hard work, but it’s also a very rewarding experience for the volunteers and a totally magical time for the children.